Accessibility is a process

 This means that accessibility is a process, not a one-off checkbox exercise.
 One of our largest clients, HS2 appoints the Digital Accessibility Centre (DAC) to regularly test the accessibility of their website and report on any issues they may find, and how best to tackle them.

-While we perform a certain amount of in-house accessibility testing at Studio 24, one of the great things about working with an organisation such as DAC is that the testing is carried out by people who have varying abilities and use assistive technologies such as screen readers on a day-to-day basis.
+While we perform a certain amount of in-house accessibility testing at Studio 24, one of the great things about working with an organisation such as DAC is that the testing is carried out by people who use assistive technologies such as screen readers on a day-to-day basis.